 In September 2006, the Financial Accounting Standards Board ("FASB") issued Statement of Financial Accounting Standards ("SFAS") No. 157, "Fair Value Measurements."
 Among other requirements, this statement defines fair value, establishes a framework for using fair value to measure assets and liabilities, and expands disclosures about fair value measurements.
 The statement applies whenever other statements require or permit assets or liabilities to be measured at fair value.
-SFAS No. 157 is effective for fiscal years beginning after November 15, 2007.
-The Company is evaluating the impact of the adoption of this statement on its condensed consolidated financial statements.
+SFAS No. 157 is effective for the Company beginning January 1, 2008.
+Adoption of this statement is not expected to have a significant impact on the Company's condensed consolidated financial statements.

 In February 2007, the FASB issued SFAS No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities".
 SFAS No. 159 provides companies with an option to report selected financial assets and liabilities at fair value and establishes presentation and disclosure requirements designed to facilitate comparisons between companies that choose different measurement attributes for similar types of assets and liabilities.
-SFAS No. 159 is effective for fiscal years beginning after November 15, 2007.
-The Company is evaluating the impact of the adoption of this statement on its condensed consolidated financial statements.
+SFAS No. 159 is effective for the Company beginning January 1, 2008.
+Adoption of this statement is not expected to have a significant impact on the Company's condensed consolidated financial statements.